SensorLogicInc/snodar-releases/user_guides/README.md

 The Location Page uses your mobile device's GPS to determine the sensor's location.
 To update the location tap the **Refresh Coords** button.

 ### Synchronize
-The Synchronize Page synchronizes the sensor's time with the time of your mobile device.
+The Synchronize Page synchronizes the sensor's time with the time and time zone of your mobile device.
 To do so, press the **Synchronize** button.

 When the time has been synchronized, the newly set time will be displayed.